Peeragogy/Peeragogy.github.io/workbook.md

 *What is peer learning/production?*

-**P** Well, peer learning. learning with peers, learning from peers and trying to make things together or make things happen together.
+**PRQ** Well, peer learning. learning with peers, learning from peers and trying to make things together or make things happen together.
 I think that for me, the most important thing I've learned from this experience is that you can achieve more when you work together and set goals together.

-**L** I think peer learning and peer production are unstructured ways for people to come together to pool their relative strengths to achieve results that might not be achieved if they were working individually on their respective sections and then trying to assemble them.
+**LSM** I think peer learning and peer production are unstructured ways for people to come together to pool their relative strengths to achieve results that might not be achieved if they were working individually on their respective sections and then trying to assemble them.

-**D** I'm still trying to find out.  i thought the answer to this question was clear to me when I joined the Peeragogy Project and then I realized there is so much more to this.
+**DM** I'm still trying to find out.  i thought the answer to this question was clear to me when I joined the Peeragogy Project and then I realized there is so much more to this.
 When we're learning together there are so many other processes happening and they are integral processes of learning together.
 I think the answer is I'm still trying to find out.

-**P** Yeah, I think Dorotea is right.
+**PRQ** Yeah, I think Dorotea is right.
 I think that the process is the goal.
 And the emotional relationships that you build during the process are also important.

-**L** I think what peeragogy does is it allows us to recognize the value of those connections.
+**LSM** I think what peeragogy does is it allows us to recognize the value of those connections.
 A lot of other ways of working are more individualized.
 It goes back to a concept of 1 + 1 = 2, which is very rational and very measured and is kind of a dominant way of thinking